RjAbhishek185/Celebal-Technologies-Summer-Internship-2026/Capstone Project/README.md

 Automated KPI validation
 Pipeline health auditing

-The final audit shows:

-2 out of 5 KPIs passed and 3 KPIs require improvement.
+The final audit shows that 2 out of 5 KPIs passed, while 3 KPIs require improvement.

 This demonstrates that the pipeline is capable of identifying real business exceptions rather than simply producing successful-looking results.